Historians: Read Tag List

 - Define scope

-- decide exactly which points/tags belong in this solution (area, unit, line, system).
+- Decide exactly which points or tags are in scope for the solution (area, unit, line, system).

 - Decide how you'll query

 - Use naming conventions or filters.
-Check the historian's syntax and filtering options in its docs.
+Check the historian's syntax and filtering options.
 If a client tool exists (e.g., PI System Explorer), test your queries there first.

-- begin with tens or hundreds of points/tags to measure how long the query takes.
-Aim for a few seconds per discovery run, then scale up.
+- Begin with tens or hundreds of points or tags to observe the query duration.
+Aim for a query duration of few seconds.

 - Consider how a new Connection Input will affect other Inputs using the same Connection.
-Stagger schedules to avoid collisions.
+Stagger schedules to avoid parallel queries or use multiple parallel Connections.

 - Plan for edits and growth

-- If points/tags are added or edited often, set a refresh strategy.
-Tune the Cache Interval so changes appear when you need them without creating excess load.
+- If points or tags are added or edited often, set a refresh strategy.
+Tune the Cache Interval so changes appear when you need them without creating excess query load.

 AVEVA PI System Data Archive: design considerations for obtaining a list of points